mabakry/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints the absolute path name of the current working directory
+0-current ==== This script prints the absolute path name of the current working directory 1-listit ===== Display the contents list of your current directory